Tailwind Palette Generator

 }

 The hex values generated by this tool work in both versions — you just need to format them according to your preferred configuration style.
+For a deep dive into CSS custom properties, refer to the MDN guide on CSS custom properties.
 For more on color theory behind these scales, read our guide to color palettes.